 Precision Casting Vs. Die Casting

-Precision or investment casting and die casting are manufacturing processes used to produce metal parts.
-Both methods involve the use of a mold to shape the final product, but there are some critical differences between the two processes:
+What’s the difference between investment casting vs die casting?
+They are both manufacturing processes used to produce metal parts that involve the use of a mold to shape the final product, but there are some critical differences between the two processes:

 Precision casting: It involves the creation of a disposable pattern, which is used to create a mold.
 The mold is then filled with a liquid metal, which is allowed to solidify.
 The process produces high-quality, accurate parts with a smooth surface finish.
 However, the process can be more expensive and have longer lead times compared to die casting.